People

 Staff: Jana Mohr Lone

-The Program Committee is responsible for identifying new program opportunities in accordance with PLATO’s mission and vision; helping to oversee program development; and assisting with planning and organization for PLATO’s national, regional, and local programs.
+The Program Committee is responsible for identifying new educational program opportunities in accordance with PLATO’s mission and vision; helping to oversee the development of PLATO’s education programs; and assisting with planning and organization of PLATO’s national, regional, and local education programs.
 The committee includes both board and community members.

 Mary Drayer